Claualvarez/fires/README.md

        $ unzip fires-master.zip
        $ cd fires-master

    2.2 Locate the fires controller script.
-       Modify path to the scripts directory:
+       Modify the controller script to indicate the path to the directory called "scripts".

        path_to_fires='/path/to/fires-master/scripts'